Delt06/unity-validation/README.md

 To make the process more automatic, additional method `ResolveDependecies` was introduced.
 When called, it populates all the fields with the `[Dependency]` attribute.
 To distinguish between different modes (local, parents, children, and global) it has a parameter called `source`.

+An exception is `RequireFromAnchor`: is firstly looks for a component with the `IAnchor` interface.
+And then, in the children of the anchor.

 ## Editor part a.k.a.
 Auto Validator